josipursan/ML/Playground/NN_forest_fires/README.md

 All other variables are **features**.

 **FFMC** - Fine Fuel Moisture Code
-&nbsp;&nbsp;&nbsp;-a numberic rating of the moisture content of litter and other cured fine fuels
+&nbsp;&nbsp;&nbsp;-a numeric rating of the moisture content of litter and other cured fine fuels
 &nbsp;&nbsp;&nbsp;-this code is an indicator of the relative ease of ignition and flamability of fine fuel

 **DMC** - Duff Moisture Code